 Can I ask that my donation only supports one of the immersion programs or an enrichment that I think is important?

 Yes, and no. If you are able to make a donation large enough to cover the cost of an entire program that has already been approved by Principal Wang (like STAR PE, Art in Action, classroom libraries for all classes), it’s really easy to take donations of this kind.
 On the other hand, unless we are certain a program can be fully funded, those dollars might be needed in other places that are more critical (impact instruction) or less expensive to run.
 So you can earmark funds, but that doesn’t mean we’ll be able to spend them.

-For the 2018-2019 school year we’ll continue to have target language funds that support instruction in either Spanish or Mandarin.
+For the 2019-2020 school year we’ll continue to have target language funds that support instruction in either Spanish or Mandarin (see question above).
 As in previous years, these funds only go towards the target language instruction and not for all of the costs of the full Language Immersion Program.
 (Meaning that English language and general support in both programs is paid for from the General Fund.)
 Donors can direct some or all of their donation towards target language support of their choice.
 Within that fund, however, the practice stated above holds true.

 It’s important for all of our donors to understand that the ultimate decision maker in what support is needed in the classroom is Principal Wang.
 The Friends of Broadway Board of Directors either approves or does not approve her requests for spending that supports instruction.

-Although in the past the budget was available before families were asked to give, the budgeting process and the fundraising timeline aren’t required to coincide.
+Although in the past the budget was available in the fall, the budgeting process and the fundraising timeline aren’t required to coincide.
 The requirement for a budget is tied to the Friends of Broadway bylaws, which give parents the right to approve a plan for spending by the board.
-For convenience sake, the budget has been approved in previous years as part of the Annual Meeting, which is also required, but only to report on the previous year’s activity.
+For the sake of convenience, the budget has been approved in previous years as part of the Annual Meeting, which is also required, but only to report on the previous year’s activity.